LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

 \subsubsection{Overall solidarity distribution}

-Fig.~\ref{fig:highlevel-finegrained-2009-2025} shows the (anti-)solidarity trends according to Llama-3.3-70b annotations between 2009-2025.
-We observe a decrease in solidarity between 2014-2018, a somewhat stable period between 2018-2022, and another decrease in solidarity 2022-2025.
-The decrease in solidarity is associated with an almost corresponding increase in anti-solidarity In terms of (anti-)solidarity subtypes, we observe a peak in compassionate solidarity in 2014, followed by a sharp decrease.
-The decrease in solidarity since 2022 corresponds to a decrease across solidarity subtypes, especially in compassionate and exchange-based solidarity.
-In terms of anti-solidarity, we observe a strong increase in group-based anti-solidarity, accounting for over 50\% of all migrant-related statements that either expressed solidarity or anti-solidarity.
-Exchange-based anti-solidarity exhibited a small increase between 2015-2020 but dropped again with the beginning of the last parliamentary period in 2021.
+\Cref{fig:highlevel-finegrained-2009-2025} shows (anti-)solidarity trends from 2009–2025 (DSL-adjusted).
+Solidarity declined from 2014 to 2019, increased modestly between 2020 and 2022, and then saw a slight decline after 2022.
+This decrease in solidarity is associated with an almost corresponding increase in anti-solidarity.
+In terms of (anti-)solidarity subtypes, compassionate solidarity peaks around 2014–2016, drops sharply, briefly rebounds in 2021,\footnote{This rebound coincides with the COVID-19 context, rising asylum applications, humanitarian responses to the Taliban takeover in Afghanistan, and the formation of the SPD–Greens–FDP coalition government \citep{Brandt2024}.} and declines again.
+The decrease in solidarity since 2022 corresponds to a decrease across solidarity subtypes, especially in \emph{compassionate} and \emph{exchange-based} solidarity.
+In terms of anti-solidarity, \emph{group-based anti-solidarity} rose strongly after 2017, accounting for over one third of all stanced migrant-related statements. \emph{Compassionate anti-solidarity} spikes around 2020 and then declines after 2022.

-Overall, the 2020s mark the first time in post-war history that the fraction of anti-solidarity statements exceeds that of solidarity statements.
-This key finding is not only visible in the data provided by Llama-3.3-70B but also in human annotations (Figure~\ref{fig:instances-per-year}).
-To provide more insight into this finding, we contextualize it with recent Germany history and a deeper look into party distribution.
+\textbf{Overall, the period since 2019 marks the first time in post-war history that the fraction of anti-solidarity statements exceeds that of solidarity statements in the German parliament.} This key finding is visible both in the DSL-adjusted estimates but also in human annotations (\Cref{fig:instances-per-year}).
+We next contextualize it with recent Germany history and a deeper look into party distribution.